-And I began to realize there was something different about Christianitysomething very different from the other religions and religious experiences I had studied or experienced.
-It started to become clear that all religions are not the same, equal, or one.
+I began to think there was something different about Christianitysomething very different from the other religions and religious experiences I had studied or experienced.
+It seemed that maybe all religions are not the same, equal, or one.

 Then one night, completely unexpectedly, my wife surrendered her life to Jesus and was "born again."
 She had been into drugs and eastern religions, and was not at all interested in Christianity.
 She changed overnight.
 Her intense anger disappeared the next day, and when she talked she seemed much more genuine and real.
 My question had been, "Are all religions the same?"
-I began to see they were not one or the same.
+Seeing her change, I became sure they were not one or the same.

 A few months later I also gave my life to Christ, and I too found myself changing in many ways.
 God saved our marriage from ruin, helped us raise our kids, and showed us how to live meaningful, joyful lives.

 I don't condemn anyone who thinks all religions are one or the same.
 In fact, I have a deep respect for people who are searching for truth.
 In this study, I will share what I have learned in my search, and I will share words Jesus said when he was here on earth.
 I think you will see that his message was very different from what so many think today, that he offers something very different from other religions.